zoonyoung/Home-rehabilitation-treatment/README.md

 2. Scrutinizing that data we collected, We could discern degree of stroke or other diseases related to hand paralysis or numbness.

+3. Now, In this stage, IoT technology will transfer not only our raw data but also analysis of data to the medical society.

-3. And then we can make ecosystem between patients society and medical society that they can feedback more precisely and promptly.
+4. And then we can make ecosystem between patients society and medical society that they can feedback more precisely and promptly.